 - From his 1984, Victory Tour he donated all funds (around $8million to charity)

 - In 1985, he also co-wrote the charity single “We are the World” with Lionel Richie.
-It sold over 30 million copies and the proceeds were sent to poor in the US and Africa.
+It sold over 30 million copies, and the proceeds were sent to the poor in the US and Africa.

 - He continued his charity work to the end of his life supporting charity concerts such as Aid for victims of Kosovo war.

 The Creative Life and Work of Michael Jackson

 - The Creative Life and Work of Michael Jackson at Amazon.com